asntech/intervene/docs/cite.rst

-Cite us
+Citation
 ========

-If you use Intervene please cite us: ``Khan A. and Mathelier A., InterVene: a tool for intersection and visualization of multiple genomic region sets``
+If you use Intervene in a paper, please cite:

+	- *Aziz Khan and Anthony Mathelier,* **Intervene: a tool for intersection and visualization of multiple genomic region sets**, 2017